 A certificate will be awarded to all candidates who attend and complete the course.

 The Acting in Shakespeare & Contemporary Theatre and Acting in Musical Theatre courses have the same fee (which includes theatre visits).
+Accommodation and meals are not included in the course fee; however, the affordable rates are highly competitive for central London accommodation.
 Unfortunately, we are unable to offer any bursaries or grants for the Drama Summer School.

 Accommodation (bed, breakfast and evening meal): £1024